CAD97/tracing-filter/DEVNOTES.md

 This is an unstructured dumping ground for notes during development.

+## Memory filter use case (2022-03-19)

+For recorded event filtering, it would certainly also be useful to be able to filter e.g. a json serialized event stream and only have to process/deserialize a single event at a time.
+This can be done with e.g. json db queries, but using the same filter language as runtime filters is beneficial, and the domain knowledge added makes filtering easier.

+## Event field matching (2022-03-19) !important

+I believe filtering on event fields to be impossible with today's `Subscribe` (published `Layer`) design.
+The reason is that `Subscribe::enabled` gets only `Metadata` and `Context`, and the recording of fields at `Subscribe::on_record` only happens after `enabled` is determined.

+**This could be addressable by making `on_event` return `ControlFlow`**; the `Layered` collector would then only continue recording an event if subscribers report they want to `ControlFlow::Continue` to do so.

 ## Span field matching (2022-03-18)

 Per my reading of tracing_subscriber::EnvFilter, it matches fields on entry